-Angiography is a technique used to visualise the inside of vessels, in this case, those of the heart.
+Angiography is a technique used to visualise the inside of of blood vessels, whereby radio-opaque die is injected into the patient, and imaging studies are subsequently performed.

 - The angiogram is often recorded as a moving picture as many low-dose x-rays are taken in quick succession.

 - The patient will lie flat on a bed, with the x-ray machine above them.
 The catheter is usually passed at the radial or femoral artery.
 The catheter will be passed up to the opening of the cardiac vessels from the aorta.

 - Patients may feel an occasional missed or extra heart beat during the procedure – this is normal.

 - Basically – its exactly the same as cardiac catheterisation! – except that a bit of dye is squirted in and x-rays taken.

 - The test normally lasts about 30 minutes.